ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 ## Two approaches to fundeps

-This page describes some design ideas for functional dependencies.
+This page describes a new design idea for in the functional-dependency space.

 Go up to [Functional dependencies in GHC](..)